A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-Carbonyl compounds are classified into different types based on the number and arrangement of carbonyl groups.
-Ketones and aldehydes are the most common types of carbonyl compounds.
+• Carbonyl compounds are classified into different types based on the number and arrangement of carbonyl groups and the nature of the groups attached to the carbonyl carbon.
+Examples include aldehydes, ketones, carboxylic acids, esters, amides, and acid chlorides.

 Main Concepts

 The reactivity of carbonyl compounds is due to the polarity of the carbonyl group.
-The carbonyl carbon atom is electrophilic, while the oxygen atom is nucleophilic.
+The carbonyl carbon atom is electrophilic (electron-deficient) due to the electronegativity of the oxygen atom, while the oxygen atom is nucleophilic (electron-rich).

 Experiment: Wolff-Kishner Reduction of Benzophenone